FihlaTV/g3m-rumsey/README.md

 g3m-rumsey
 ==========

-This app has been developed to show how to write a simple android application to show customized raster data sources.
+This app has been developed to explain how to write a simple android application to show customized raster data sources.
 #The app

 This application has been developed using Glob3 Moble native SDK for Android: